threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Cryptpad.
-- Deploy another Cryptpad.
+- Deploy another Cryptpad in double test.
 - Check that Cryptpad is reachable and certified.
-- Check that deploying another Cryptpad deployed successfully.
+- Check that deploying another Cryptpad deployed successfully in double test.

 ### test05_gitea